PythonixCoders/PyWeek29/README.md

-But the game is better with a controler, however it was only tested with an Xbox controler and there is no garanty that it will work with correct mappings on others.
+But the game is better with a controler, however it was only tested with an Xbox controler and there is no guarantee that it will work with correct mappings on others.
  - Main sticks to move
  - A/B or RB/LB to shoot